 - impulsive sounds – short duration sounds, although this noise rarely comes from a well-maintained turbine

-Managing wind energy facility noise
+Managing wind turbine noise

 Find out more about wind energy facilities and the law.